getify/You-Dont-Know-JS/scope-closures/ch1.md

 It's important to note that compilation doesn't actually *do anything* in terms of reserving memory for scopes and variables.

 Instead, compilation creates a map of all the lexical scopes that the program will need as it executes.
-In practice, this essentially amounts to inserted code that will define all the scopes (aka, "lexical environments") and register all the identifiers for each scope.
+You can think of this plan/map as inserted code that will define all the scopes (aka, "lexical environments") and register all the identifiers for each scope.

 So scopes are planned out during compilation -- that's why we refer to "lexical scope" as a compile-time decision -- but they aren't actually created until run-time.
 Each scope is instantiated in memory each time it needs to run.